 The University of Utah Physician Assistant Program (UPAP) is accredited by ARC-PA, the Accreditation Review Commission on Education for the Physician Assistant, Inc. UPAP is a full-time program that begins each summer semester (early May) and spans 27 months over seven continuous semesters.
 Part-time or interrupted attendance is not an option, and no online classes are offered.

 Didactic and Clinical Training

-The didactic phase of the program takes place over four (4) semesters for a total of 60 credits of graduate level academic coursework and includes full-day, clinical rotations once weekly beginning at mid-year.
+The didactic phase of the program takes place over four (4) semesters of graduate level academic coursework and includes clinical experiences once weekly beginning at mid-year.
 The clinical phase takes place during the second year and includes full-time clinical rotations under the direct supervision of a preceptor; students are not required to supply their own clinical sites or preceptors.
-The total number of credits awarded during the clinical year is 27.
-In addition all students must produce and present a master's project during their clinical year.
+Additionally, all students must produce and present a master's project and pass a summative examination.
 Graduates of the Utah Physician Assistant Program earn a Master of Physician Assistant Studies Degree (MPAS).

 To fulfill the graduate school required portion of the Masters in Physician Assistant studies each student will complete a student led community-engagement research project.
 Students will work in a small group with their faculty member and community partner to implement the research project.
 The project will include a community needs assessment, development of a research question, research proposal, intervention, final paper and poster.
 A poster presentation session will be held at the University to allow for grading and dissemination of knowledge.